WilliamChalencon/SystemeProject/README.md

 This little script has been made to compare vcf files of multiple biological sample.
 It can compare multiple replicates of a sample between them.

+Go to the directory of the script and execute bash ./main.sh

 It will ask a directory which contains the sample and retrieve all vcf files on 2 levels.
 If you have multiple sample, it will sort them out by sample but their name needs to be in this kind of format : {3 character for sample name - 1 character for replicate} ex: P15-2